knelse/SphereTools/README.md

 # SphereTools
-Random tools to tinker with Sphere (old Russian MMO) game files
+Random tools to tinker with Sphere (old Russian MMO) game files and packets